SandunK/SinSRL/Additional Tools/sinhalaPosTagger/ReadMe.md

     ```
     ``Note: above script for add tnt folder path into PATH variables. edit the above script according to the requirements of the instance``

-7. Give execution permission to both jar file and tnt/tnt file
+7. Give execution permission to tnt/tnt file

     ```
    sudo chmod +x /home/<<username>>/sinhalaPosTagger/tnt/tnt